Tyrone Thurman

-Tyrone Thurman (born December 31, 1966) is a former American football wide receiver.
-He played at the college level at Texas Tech, where he earned All-American honors as a kick returner and played for teams in both the Arena Football League and Canadian Football League.
+Tyrone Thurman (born December 31, 1966) is an American former professional football player who was a wide receiver in the Canadian Football League (CFL) and Arena Football League (AFL).
+He played college football for the Texas Tech Red Raiders, earning first-team All-American honors as a kick returner in 1988.

 Career

 High school

 Thurman played at the running back position at Robert E. Lee High School in Midland, Texas under coach Spike Dykes.